 If you enjoyed this article, you may want to sign up for our monthly newsletter, THE FIX.
 We share exclusive content, amazing travel deals, give you sneak peeks of our future trips, and other special surprises.

 Hotels: Iceland is quite unique in terms of accommodations.
 Outside of the capital of Reykjavik, there are few hotels in the country.
 Throughout Iceland, most accommodations are in small inns, bed & breakfasts, and on farms throughout the country.
-We recommend looking at BedandBreakfast.com for small B&Bs or farm experiences and Booking.com for hotel properties in Iceland.
+We recommend looking at Booking.com for hotels, inns and small B&Bs in Iceland.

 Rental Cars: The best way to see Iceland is renting a car and driving the Ring Road.
 Based on past successful rentals, we booked with Hertz.
 On other trips, when we’ve had fender benders, they’ve been very helpful.
 Before you go, we recommend getting a copy of our book, The Essential Guide to Driving Abroad, which demystifies and simplifies the process of renting overseas.

 Travel Insurance: Iceland is an amazing destination!
 However, in any destination involving remote locations and adventurous activities, there can be some risks.
 For this trip, we bought travel insurance from Travel Guard.

 Booking through these sites may help support Travel Addicts and earns us a few pennies to help with the web hosting, all at no additional cost to you.